pesterhazy/presumably/posts/git.md

 - replacing the string without fuss.

-Most of the time I just want to iterate over every file in my Git repository, though sometimes I want to exclude some of them, either by path or extension.
+Most of the time I just want to iterate over every file in my Git repository, though sometimes I want to exclude some of files, either by path or extension.

 Just use regular expressions, you say?
 Actually, no. Most of the time I don't really need the flexibility they offer, and I don't want to remember the